polifonia-project/llms-vs-specialised-knowledge/README.md

 ### Future work

-In future work, we plan to quantitatively expand the samples of the experiment whose pilot's methods and results described and stored in this repository.
+In future work, we plan to quantitatively expand the samples of the experiment whose Proof-of-Concept methods and results described and stored in this repository.
 We aim to expand the experiment's methodology more broadly and examine the interplay between gender and popularity bias along the lines of recent investigations (such as the one reported in [Evaluating Entity Disambiguation and the Role of Popularity in Retrieval-Based NLP](https://aclanthology.org/2021.acl-long.345) (Chen et al., ACL-IJCNLP 2021)) and push forward the research regarding LLMs struggle with long-tail knowledge (as reported in [Large Language Models Struggle to Learn Long-Tail Knowledge](https://proceedings.mlr.press/v202/kandpal23a.html) (Kandpal et al., PMLR 2023)).
 Also, we plan to expand the experiment's macro-step 2 by building SPARQL queries to verify the informativeness of the Text2AMR2FRED OWL-compliant RDF output KGs through structured interrogations.